gretelai/gretel-blueprints/gretel/download_synthetic_model_and_generate/README.md

 The same `SyntheticDataBundle` class has a factory method that can load an unarchived model and generate data from it.

-This blueprint has sample code to download a remotely saved model, decmpress and un-tar it and load it back into the bundle interface.
+This blueprint has sample code to download a remotely saved model, decompress and un-tar it and load it back into the bundle interface.